Two-point-controller - how it works

 The control behavior of a two-point controller in combination with a PTn- system looks quite different due to the overshoot of the controlled variable.
 As an example, a zinc bath is used.
 The heating resistors represent the first energy storage, the zinc the second energy storage.
 Therefor the zinc bath can be classified as a PT2 system.

-The parameter of a two-point controller is the setpoint and the switching hysteresis.
+The parameter of a ON-OFF controller is the setpoint and the switching hysteresis.
 The sensor signal is an input signal but not a parameter.

 Two-Point-Controller - Parameter and connections